Who is Coach House Books?

 In 1996, sadly, government funding cuts decimated the viability of the company, and it wound down.
 In 1997, Stan Bevington resurrected Coach House, back in its original home in the old coach house, where the printing business was still hard at work.
 Helmed by Hilary Clark and Victor Coleman, the new Coach House boldly ventured online, publishing electronic editions and luscious print versions, archly referring to the physical copy as ‘that fetish object formerly known as the book.’
 Darren Wershler-Henry took over as editor, and then Alana Wilcox, and, as the internet and the publishing climate changed, the emphasis shifted to print books.

 And now?
 We’re still pushing at the frontiers of the book with our innovative fiction, poetry, film and drama, and select non-fiction, including a series of books about Toronto.
 Our family of fine scriveners includes André Alexis, Christian Bök, Claudia Dey, Guy Maddin, Maggie Helwig and Darren O’Donnell, among countless others.
 We’ve been piling up the awards nominations: Scotiabank Giller Prizes, Griffin Poetry Prizes, Governor General’s Awards, Trillium Book Awards, Toronto Book Awards, ReLit Awards, Lambda Literary Awards, Amazon First Novel Awards, Libris Awards, the Ontario Premier’s Award for Excellence in the Arts and so on.
 And in 2009, we finally had the opportunity to purchase our little coach house.
 Home sweet House!
-In the last couple years we’ve also celebrated our fiftieth anniversary and a Scotiabank Giller Prize.
+In the last several years we’ve also celebrated our fiftieth anniversary and two Scotiabank Giller Prizes.